 The first place to start is to understand that letters of reference for university admissions are never generalized.

-However, excessive eccentricity can be detrimental and should be avoided, The LOR must employ a straight-forward and serious tone, focusing more on detailing the student’s strengths and the importance of the student’s intended project or thesis.
+- supposed to focus more on detailing the student’s strengths and the importance of the student’s intended project or thesis.

-Listed and enumerated below are tips and LOR examples that will guide you on how to write a recommendation letter for students’ university admission.
+Listed and enumerated below are more tips and LOR examples that will guide you on how to write a recommendation letter for students’ university admission.